mapninja/Earthsys144/week02/04_TURN_IN_introducing_collections_and_pixels_in_earth_engine.md

-# Introducing Collections, Images, Bands, and Pixels in Google Earth Engine (DRAFT)
+# Introducing Collections, Images, Bands, and Pixels in Google Earth Engine

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.